howardpanton/angular-2-webpack-seed/README.md

 `webpack.config.js` is the entrypoint for [Webpack](https://webpack.github.io/) build framework.

-## Setting up Node
+## Prerequisites

+* node v5.x.x or higher and npm 3 or higher.

  To get up and running with the UI repo you need the latest version of Node JS and NPM.

- Node Js min ver 4
- NPM min ver 3

 Make sure, that you have the supported versions of Node and NPM.
 If you have the older versions, uninstall node, download and install the required version.